 Name and background

-The merger of the Equality Challenge Unit, the Higher Education Academy and the Leadership Foundation for Higher Education followed the recommendations of the Bell Review in 2017 for a single sector agency for equality and diversity, learning and teaching, and leadership and governance in higher education.
+The merger of the Equality Challenge Unit, the Higher Education Academy and the Leadership Foundation for Higher Education followed the recommendations of the Bell Review for a single sector agency for equality and diversity, learning and teaching, and leadership and governance in higher education.

 - How did the name Advance HE come about?